cerner/fhir.cerner.com/content/millennium/r4/clinical/medications/medication-request.md

 ## Overview

-The MedicationRequest resource provides orders for all medications along with administration instructions for a patient in both the inpatient and outpatient setting (orders/prescriptions filled by a pharmacy and discharge medication orders).
-This resource also includes a patient's historical or documented home medications reported by the patient, significant other or another provider.
+The MedicationRequest resource provides orders for all medications with administration instructions for a patient in both the inpatient and outpatient settings (orders or prescriptions filled by a pharmacy and discharge medication orders).
+This resource also includes a patient's historical or documented home medications reported by the patient, significant other, or another provider.

-If the MedicationRequest represents a prescription the patient takes at home, the start, stop, and other data may not be a representation of when the medication was taken.
+If the medication request represents a prescription the patient takes at home, then the start, stop, and other information may not be a representation of when the medication was taken.
 For example, the system may not know if the patient ever filled or took the prescribed medication, or when the prescription was filled.
 Documented historical, past, and home medications are commonly captured when taking the patient’s medical history.

-The following [HL7® FHIR® US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} Profiles are supported by this resource:
+This resource supports the following [HL7 FHIR US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} profiles:

 * [US Core MedicationRequest Profile](https://hl7.org/fhir/us/core/STU4/StructureDefinition-us-core-medicationrequest.html){:target="_blank"}